European shares snap winning run as earnings disappoint

 "Our view is that there will be some further disappointment from companies exposed to emerging markets in the fourth quarter (2013).
 Difficult to assess, however, what is now included in share prices as this thematic is very well known" Yann Belvisi, a strategist at CM-CIC Securities in Paris said.

-"Consensus is becoming very bearish on these stocks but we don't expect (emerging market) economies to bottom too low, so opportunities should materialize later in the year."
+"Consensus is becoming very bearish on these stocks but we don't expect EM economies to bottom too low, so opportunities should materialize later in the year.
+For the moment we still recommend that investors...favour exposure to both U.S. and European economic growth."

-Also weighing on the index were banks after weak updates from BNP Paribas, Belgium's KBC and Britain's LLoyds Banking Group, down between 1.7 percent and 4.4 percent.
+Also weighing on the index were banks BNP Paribas and Banking Group, down 4.3 percent and 3.7 percent, respectively, after their quarterly updates.

-European commercial banks were seen missing consensus expectations by 18 percent this quarter, according to StarMine's SmartEstimates, which are based on the forecasts of the analysts with the best track record.

-The STOXX Europe 600 banking index has risen nearly 30 percent since late June 2013 as investors piled into stocks exposed to the European domestic recovery.
+BNP Paribas reported a 76 percent drop in quarterly profit after booking a $1.1 billion litigation provision, triggering a downgrade to "hold" from "accumulate" at CM-CIC Securities.

-Bucking the sector trend was Germany's Commerzbank , which rose 2.8 percent after posting a small profit in the fourth quarter of 2013 and showing its restructuring had gained traction.
+Bucking the sector trend was Germany Commerzbank, which rose 3.1 percent after posting a small profit in the fourth quarter of 2013 and showing its restructuring had gained traction.

+"The earnings flow today is mixed, and we see a couple of big names being impacted by the crisis in the emerging markets, so even if the overall picture is relatively positive, investors have to be selective," a Paris-based trader said.

+Nearly halfway through Europe's earnings season, 58 percent of European companies have met or beaten quarterly profit forecasts, their best score since the third quarter of 2012, according to Thomson Reuters StarMine data.

 Europe bourses in 2014: